LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 - Tuesday

-  - Participate in class in person, via Zoom, or watch the Zoom recording
+  - Participate in class (in-person, via Zoom, or watch the Zoom recording).

   - Complete a code review of last week's lab for your lab partner (starting the 2nd week).

 - Thursday
-  - Before class starts, take the reading quiz.
+  - Take the reading quiz.
-  - Participate in class
+  - Participate in class.

   - Submit the production version of your lab work from last week.

-- By Sunday night
+- Sunday

   - Post the beta version of your lab for this week.